nathan-contino/nathan-contino.github.io/_posts/2021-06-04-leadville-twin-lakes-turquoise-lake.markdown

 --- | ---
 *the road around turquoise lake just keeps going up* | *hard to believe nate is skiing a similar incline*

-We rode up and down quite a few hills and Turquoise Lake, and at the very summit of the last uphill segment, we took the opportunity for lunch at [Shimmering Point Overlook](https://www.gjhikes.com/2020/11/shimmering-point.html).
+We rode up and down quite a few hills at Turquoise Lake, and at the very summit of the last uphill segment, we took the opportunity for lunch at [Shimmering Point Overlook](https://www.gjhikes.com/2020/11/shimmering-point.html).
 This was actually the exact same spot where we lunched when we cross country skiied, though we had a better view this